nus-cs1010/2324-s1/docs/guides/exercises.md

 - `Makefile`: The configuration for the tool `make` that we use to automate the compilation and testing of the programs.
 - `test.sh`: A bash script for testing your code.
 - `compiler_flags.txt` and `.clang-tidy` are two files used to configure `clang` and `clang-tidy` respectively.
 You do not need to edit this.
+- `.gitignore` contains a list of filenames to be ignored by the submission script.

 ## Automating the Edit-Compile-Run Cycle